 I installed the Barn door with this rolling door kit from The Barn Door Hardware Store.
 I selected the 8ft track (double the size of my door).
 I was thrilled when it showed up.
 The Barn Door Hardware Store provides a high quality product and comes in unfinished raw steel.
 How awesome is that!
 You can choose whatever finish you want by spraying it with Rustoleum High Performance Enamel Paint.
 I selected the Matte Black.

 I love my barn door hardware so much that The Barn Door Hardware Store has agreed to offer 10% off any hardware to all my readers!
 Just pop on over to their site and enter the promo code: Remingtonavenue when you check out.
+Amazon does have some barn door hardware available as well.
+You can shop it by clicking the add below.

 EACH SLIDING BARN DOOR HARDWARE KIT INCLUDES: